vincentarelbundock/marginaleffects/README.md

 Beyond marginal effects, we can also use the `marginalmeans` function to estimate – you guessed it – marginal means.
-We use the `variables` argument to select the categorical variables that will form the “grid”:
+We use the `variables` argument to select the categorical variables that will form a “grid” of predictor values over which to compute means/predictions:

 ``` r
 marginalmeans(mod, variables = c("am", "wt"))